zvallarino/phase-3-active-record-costume-store-lab/README.md

 * Fill out the Active Record migration for haunted_houses such that it passes the specs.

-Just like for any other lab, run `learn` to view your test progress.
+Just like for any other lab, run `learn test` to view your test progress.
 However, unlike some of the other labs in thie section, for this lab, when updating an existing migration, **you will need to rollback your previous migrations for that table using the rake command `rake db:rollback`**.
 Otherwise, the schema will remain unchanged and the changes you make to your migrations will not be seen.

-For example, say you've run `rake db:migrate` and `learn` once to start, and see that you need to add an attribute to the `costume_stores` table.
+For example, say you've run `rake db:migrate` and `learn test` once to start, and see that you need to add an attribute to the `costume_stores` table.
 Since this table is the second migration of three, you will need to run `rake db:rollback` twice to remove the previous migration for this table, then run